Ohio Special Election: 4 Lessons Both Parties Are Learning For The Midterms

 Are we now perpetually in base-election mode?
 In other words, how much do "swing" voters matter.

-Trump is polarizing, and Republican and Democratic strategists acknowledge that Trump is driving turnout on both sides.
+Trump is polarizing.
+And Republican and Democratic strategists acknowledge that Trump is driving turnout on both sides.

-Take the Ohio special election, for example: turnout was 37 percent.
+And consider the Ohio special election, for example.
+Turnout was 37 percent.
 That's very high for a special election in a midterm year.

 There has been lots of energy, higher than in past years, and the Trump Effect could portend higher-than-usual turnout this fall.